 It’s hard to browse the web without some aspect of Google’s ecosystem trailing behind.
 Alphabet’s number one company has a hand in almost all aspects of the web.
-Email is one of them, although Google’s version is young when you compare it to some of the Gmail alternatives on the market.
-What’s more, other providers could offer a better fit for your needs.
+Although Gmail has more than 1.8 billion active users in 2025, it’s far from the only option.

 Why You’d Want to Choose From the Many Gmail Alternatives on the Market